harveen-10/Ecom-site-blockchain/README.md

 ## SHOP SPHERE

 # Description
-This project is a demonstration of an e-commerce website designed to simulate the online shopping experience.
-It features a robust user system, allowing visitors to sign up for an account or log in to access personalized features.
-Upon authentication, users are directed to the home page where they can browse a curated selection of products.

-Users can easily add products to their virtual cart and proceed to the cart page to review their selections.
-The project includes a mock checkout process, completing the end-to-end user journey typical of e-commerce platforms.
+Shop Sphere is a modern, full-stack e-commerce web application that replicates the online shopping experience with enhanced features such as blockchain-powered payments and a loyalty points system.

+Users can securely sign up, browse a curated catalog of products, manage their shopping cart, and complete a mock checkout.
+The platform is designed to explore seamless integration of Web3 technologies with everyday e-commerce functionality.

 # Features
-USER AUTHENTICATION: Secure sign-up and login functionality to create a personal account and access user-specific features.
+USER AUTHENTICATION: Secure user registration and login using hashed passwords with bcrypt, enabling personalized access to cart, likes, and loyalty points.

 HOME PAGE: A welcoming landing page that displays a variety of products.

 SHOPPING CART: A dynamic cart system where users can add products, adjust quantities, or remove items.
 The cart updates in real time as items are added or changed.

-CHECKOUT PROCESS: A simulated checkout flow where users can review their final order, and complete the purchase.
+BLOCKCHAIN-POWERED PAYMENT: Integration of blockchain technology simulates secure, transparent payments using smart contracts and cryptocurrency wallets.
+This feature provides a decentralized payment option during checkout, ideal for Web3 applications.

+LOYALTY POINTS SYSTEM: Users earn loyalty points based on their purchase activity.
+These points can be redeemed during future purchases, encouraging repeat shopping and improving user retention.

 SEARCH FUNCTIONALITY: Implemented a search bar where users can enter keywords to find specific products.